KiroshenNaidu/Sentient/docs/docs/documentation.md

 As students, we needed a free solution.
 Gemini’s free tier plus the Firebase Spark plan allowed us to build and test the app without any paid services.

 **Good language understanding**
 Gemini handles informal text, mixed sentiment, and longer reviews better than some simpler “rule-based” APIs.

+### Alternatives considered
+**Hugging Face Inference API**
+- Pros: many specialised models, strong open-source community.
+- Cons: we would have needed separate models for sentiment and keyphrase extraction, plus custom hosting or a separate backend.

+**AWS Comprehend / Azure Text Analytics**
+- Pros: production-grade services with dashboards.
+- Cons: more complex to set up for a small student project, and harder to integrate directly with our existing Firebase-based frontend.

+Because of these trade-offs, Gemini gave us the best balance of:
+- ease of integration,
+- flexibility through prompting, and
+- low cost.

 ## 3. Implementation Challenges